Coko-Foundation/ketty/docs/docs/getInvolved/01-Welcome.md

 At Ketty, we’re building a vibrant open-source community to revolutionise book publishing.
-This guide is designed to help you contribute to the Ketty project, whether you’re a developer, designer, product manager, editor, translator, system administrator, or a Ketty user.
+This guide is designed to help you contribute to the Ketty project, whether you’re a designer, product manager, editor, translator, system administrator, or a Ketty user.
 No matter your skills, experience, or the nature of your contribution, we welcome you.

 :::info
 This guide is for contributions beyond development.
 If you're looking for information on contributing code, refer to